Frequently Asked Questions

 There is no active secondary trading market for the notes.
 The notes are not negotiable instruments and cannot be transferred without the prior written consent of CPS.
 If you arrange for the private sale of your note prior to maturity, you need to notify CPS of your intention to sell the note and obtain our approval to do so.

 You could lose the principal amount of your note plus all accrued but unpaid interest if CPS encounters serious financial difficulties.
-Please read the section of the Prospectus entitled "Risk Factors", which describes the material risks related to the notes and the business and litigation risks related to CPS.
+Please read the section of the Prospectus entitled "Risk Factors", which describes the material risks related to the notes and to CPS.
 Unfavorable outcomes regarding any of these risks could impair CPS's ability to make note payments.

 Whether the notes are appropriate for you depends on your risk profile, return objectives, investment experience, the diversity of your investment portfolio and your ability to withstand a loss of interest or principal.